Generative AI Use Among Students in CPED Doctor of Education Programs

 • Connect AI use to professional identity and ethical practice

-The question is no longer whether students will use AI.
+The question is not whether students will use AI.

 The question is whether institutions will shape that use intentionally.